MLOps-Team-Spring-2024/Diabetes-Predictor/README.md

 │   ├── mkdocs.yml             <- Configuration file for mkdocs
 │   │
 │   └── source/                <- Source directory for documentation files
 │
+├── .github                    <- Source directory for GitHub Actions and configurations │     └── workflows            <- SubDirectory for the specific actions │
 ├── models                     <- Trained and serialized models, model predictions, or model summaries │